2025-2026 BILLS

 • National origin

-• Disabilities, as defined under the ADA
+• Disabilities as defined under the Americans with Disabilities Act (ADA)

-• A student’s condition based on receiving—or declining—preventive, curative, or palliative medical treatments
+• A student’s condition based on receiving — or declining — preventive, curative, or palliative medical treatments

 AN ACT PROHIBITING HARMFUL FOOD DYES IN COMPETITIVE SCHOOL FOODS